-13 Traps of Clouded Judgment That Can Trap Your Thinking
+13 Signs of Clouded Judgment That Can Trap Your Thinking

 Clouded Judgment

-Have you ever let your emotions control you and made a choice you later came to regret?
+Have you ever let your emotions control you and made a choice you later regretted?
 We are all affected.

-Emotions such as anger, fear, or frustration can cloud your judgment, making it difficult for you to act and think rationally.
-We could act rashly without considering the repercussions when our emotions take over.
+Emotions such as anger, fear, or frustration can cloud your judgment, making it difficult to think and act rationally.
+We can act rashly when our emotions take over, without considering the repercussions.

 What is clouded judgment?